ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/ecological-community/ecological-community-mapping.md

 # Targeted survey - Ecological community protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Ecological community protocol](https://linked.data.gov.au/def/nrm/4da8c123-b886-4881-91b3-1ff6a9b30e3c) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Ecological community protocol](https://linked.data.gov.au/def/nrm/4da8c123-b886-4881-91b3-1ff6a9b30e3c) protocol in [Targeted survey](https://linked.data.gov.au/def/nrm/420ce0a7-9364-4bf4-861c-ef5f710e31b9) module.

 Mentions of observable properties should refer to [ecological-community/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/ecological-community/overview) for the feature type and value type information.